-- Knowledge of network planning and network assessment basics. - Knowledge of the assignment / distribution problem and how to solve it. - Knowledge of centre searching problems and solutions. - Knowledge of network optimization at the strategic level.

-- Ability to evaluate logistics networks. - Able to strategically optimize logistics networks.

-Strive to maximize their abilities to make their studies at the highest possible level, with a profound and independent knowledge, accurate and error-free, in compliance with the rules of the applicable tools, in collaboration with the instructors.

-Take responsibility for the quality of the work and the ethical standards that set an example for the classmates, using the knowledge acquired during the course.
+- a) knowledge: - Knowledge of network planning and network assessment basics. - Knowledge of the assignment / distribution problem and how to solve it. - Knowledge of centre searching problems and solutions. - Knowledge of network optimization at the strategic level. - b) skills: - Ability to evaluate logistics networks. - Able to strategically optimize logistics networks. - c) attitude: - Strive to maximize their abilities to make their studies at the highest possible level, with a profound and independent knowledge, accurate and error-free, in compliance with the rules of the applicable tools, in collaboration with the instructors. - d) autonomy and responsibility: - Take responsibility for the quality of the work and the ethical standards that set an example for the classmates, using the knowledge acquired during the course.

-1 homework (weights: 25% for the part-performance check, 25% for the final submission), 2 tests (weights: 25-25%).
+1 homework (weights: 25% for the part-performance check, 25% for the final submission), 2 tests (weights: 25-25%)